aredfern15/shopping-cart/README.md

 Before starting the actual exercise, we need to download, setup and run the application.

 First, we need to go to GitHub and follow the "Setup" instructions below.
-After completing that step, we need to have make a local copy on your own computer to develop.
+After completing that step, we need to make a local copy on your own computer to develop.

-Throughout the entire development, remember to use the command-line or GitHub Desktop software to intermittently "commit", or save new versions of, your code.
-And remember to push / sync / upload your work back up to your remote project repository on GitHub at least once before you're done.
+Remember to use the command-line or GitHub Desktop to "commit", or save new versions of, your code.
+And remember to "push" to your remote project repository on GitHub at least once before you're done.

-If you are able to implement the basic requirements with relative ease, or if you are interested in a challenge, consider addressing one or more of the "Further Exploration Challenges".
-Otherwise, if you need help breaking the problem up into more manageable pieces, consult the "Guided Checkpoints".
-And if you would like a narrated walkthrough, consult the "Guided Screencast".

 # Setup

 # Repo Setup

-Use the GitHub online interface to create a new remote project repository called something like "shopping-cart".
-When prompted by the GitHub online interface, let's get in the habit of adding a "README.md" file and a Python-flavored ".gitignore" file (and also optionally a "LICENSE") during the repo creation process.
-After this process is complete, you should be able to view the repo on GitHub at an address like https://github.com/YOUR_USERNAME/shopping-cart.
+To setup, use GitHub to create a new remote project repository called  "shopping-cart".
+After naming the repository, name the "README.md" file and a Python-flavored ".gitignore" file during the repo creation process.
+After this process is complete, you should be able to view the repo on GitHub.

-After creating the remote repo, use GitHub Desktop software or the command-line to download or "clone" it onto your computer.
+After creating the remote repo, use GitHub Desktop to download or "clone" it onto your computer.
 Choose a familiar download location like the Desktop.

 After cloning the repo, navigate there from the command-line: cd ~/Desktop/shopping-cart